amethyst/amethyst/book/src/appendices/a_config_files/arena_config.md

 use crate::config::ArenaConfig;
 ```

-Now, in the `initialise_paddles()` function, add the following lines after the initialisation of the
+Now, in the `initialize_paddles()` function, add the following lines after the initialization of the
 `left_transform` and `right_transform`.

 ```rust